-The U.S. Department of Labor has granted USD 2,000,000 to support a project on building the capacity of civil society to combat child labor and improve working conditions in Colombia, contributing to the U.S. Government’s efforts to advance respect for human rights among businesses.
+The U.S. Department of Labour has granted USD 2,000,000 to support a project on building the capacity of civil society to combat child labour and improve working conditions in Colombia, contributing to the U.S. Government’s efforts to advance respect for human rights among businesses.

-Most artisanal and small-scale gold mines (ASGM) in Colombia lack land titles and fail to comply with labor and mining regulations, such as occupational safety and health standards and use of child labor.
+Most artisanal and small-scale gold mines (ASGM) in Colombia lack land titles and fail to comply with labour and mining regulations, such as occupational safety and health standards and use of child labour.
 Children in these mines face harsh working conditions that rob them of their childhoods.
 Some get injured breaking rocks, digging in the dirt with picks or lifting heavy loads.
 Many get sick from exposure to the mercury used in processing the gold, and few find opportunities to get an education or better their lives.
-While Colombia’s Integrated Registration and Information System for Child Labor reports 5,000 cases of children working in or near mines and quarries, there exists no accurate data on the extent of child labor due to the informality of this sector.
+While Colombia’s Integrated Registration and Information System for Child Labour reports 5,000 cases of children working in or near mines and quarries, there exists no accurate data on the extent of child labour due to the informality of this sector.

 Project Duration: December 2017 – December 2020